dhan-shri711/Pizza-Sale-Analysis-PowerBI/README.md

 - *Format Painter*: Apply formatting from one visualization to another.

 ## Conclusion
-The Sample Store Dashboard is a powerful tool for businesses to analyze sales data.
+The Super Store Dashboard is a powerful tool for businesses to analyze sales data.
 With features like cards, charts, and maps, users can easily explore key metrics such as sales, profit, and order counts.
 The dashboard offers flexibility with slicers for filtering data and themes for customization.
 It empowers businesses to make data-driven decisions, optimize sales strategies, and drive growth.